jessekelighine/jessekelighine.github.io/fisher-information/index.md

 $$
 is positive definite.
-Therefore, $\var{t(\{x_i\})}$ is larger than $(n\mathcal{I}_{\theta})\inv$. [^positive-definite] What does it mean to be compared to $(n\mathcal{I}_\theta)\inv$?
+Therefore, $\var{t(\{x_i\})}$ is larger than $(n\mathcal{I}_{\theta})\inv$. [^positive-definite]

+What does it mean to be compared to $(n\mathcal{I}_\theta)\inv$?
 When $n$ is sufficiently large, we have the approximation
 $$
 \hat\theta - \theta_0 \overset{A}{\sim} \mathcal{N}(0,(n\mathcal{I}_\theta)\inv)
 $$
-Hence, we can see that the variance of our maximum likelihood estimator is approximately $(n\mathcal{I}_{\theta})\inv$, which beast each and every other unbiased estimator.
+Hence, we can see that the variance of our maximum likelihood estimator is approximately $(n\mathcal{I}_{\theta})\inv$, which beats every other unbiased estimator.

 In a nutshell: